Covid: What You Need to Know Before Your Surgical Appointment

 I mentioned the importance of making sure you have a Columbia Connect account.
 It’s where all your medical information lives, where you can do video appointments, see prescriptions, message your doctor, make appointments, and most importantly for this conversation, how you can schedule your Covid vaccine.

-Details for vaccinations at The Armory will be listed at the bottom of the page.
+Schedule your Covid-19 vaccine or booster and create a Columbia Connect account here.
 Visit the New York state Covid-19 Vaccine Finder page for the most up-to-date information on appointments at vaccination sites nearest you.

 Is it possible to get vaccinated while in the office for an appointment?